Install

 This guide maps real enterprise pain points to solutions addressing them, moving beyond feature checklists to tools that cut boilerplate, enforce security standards, and understand complex microservice landscapes.

-Augment Code's 200K-token Context Engine processes entire codebases across dozens of repositories, tracking dependencies that generic autocomplete misses entirely.
+Augment Code's Context Engine processes entire codebases across dozens of repositories, tracking dependencies that generic autocomplete misses entirely.
 Enterprise teams using context-aware AI reduce review cycles from hours to minutes on cross-service changes.
 See how enterprise context engines work →

 Why Generic Autocomplete Fails Enterprise Teams